 - Loss of interest in activities that were once considered enjoyable

 - Difficulty remembering details of the distressing event

 - Change in habits or behavior since the trauma

 Research has proven psychotherapy to be the most effective form of treatment for trauma.
 Most commonly, cognitive behavioral therapy (CBT) and eye movement desensitization and reprocessing (EMDR) are used in treating trauma.

-If you or someone you know matches the trauma symptoms listed above, I am confident that I can help and invite you to contact me today for a consultation.
+If you or someone you know matches the trauma symptoms listed above, we are confident that we can help and invite you to contact us today for a consultation.